ncukondo/Annotated-bibliography/E-portfolio and AI.md

 ### An e-portfolio that combines a student model, feedback generation, and a visualization module

-1. Degine competencies and EPAs
+1. Design competencies and EPAs
 2. Develop a student model
    - Using multi-entity Bayesian networks
-   - Sourdes:
+   - Sources:
      - pedagogical knowledge
      - written  or  electronic  tests
      - CbD